Trajectory-Constrained Deep Latent Visual Attention for Improved Local Planning in Presence of Heterogeneous Terrain: Experiments

 \subsection{Toy Experiment: Unreliability of Self-Attention}

 \textbf{Environment and Data:} We begin with a motivating toy experiment to illustrate the potential unreliability of black-box self-attention methods.
 We simulated a short 150 meter outdoor trail in Unreal Engine~\cite{unrealengine} consisting of smooth and rough terrain classes (see Fig.~\ref{fig:experiment_toy_environment}).
 In this environment, terrain is correlated with background scenery, such that smooth terrain is associated with overhanging trees and foliage while rough terrain is identified by clear skies and proximity to rocky outcrops.
-We then considered a test environment which swaps the position of the two terrains while the background is left unchanged.
-A dataset of 14,000 samples was gathered from each environment in the form $\{\vo_t, a_t, e_t^\mathrm{terr}\}$, representing the ground-truth image observation, steering action (throttle is assumed constant) and turbulence class at each timestep.
-Data was gathered at 6 Hz using random off-policy exploration on a simulated small-scale Ackermann steering buggy moving at $\approx{6.9}$ m/s.
-Finally, we trained our trajectory-attention and baseline models using a 80/20 train/validation split (shuffled each random seeded trial) to exclusively predict terrain traversed over trajectories of $H=12$ steps.
+We then made a test environment which swaps the position of the two terrain classes while the background was unchanged.
+A dataset of 14,000 samples was gathered from each environment in the form $(\vo_t, a_t, e_t^\mathrm{terr})$, defining the image observation, steering (throttle is assumed constant) and ground-truth terrain class of a categorical distribution.
+Data was gathered at 6 Hz using random off-policy exploration on a small-scale buggy moving at $\approx{6.9}$ m/s.
+The trajectory-attention and baseline models were trained with a 80/20 train/validation split (shuffled each random seeded trial) to predict terrain traversed over trajectories of $H=12$.

 \textbf{Results and Discussion:} Intuitively, the trained model should learn to associate the visual terrain driven over with the ground-truth turbulence labels of this terrain.
 However, although the no-attention and self-attention variants performed well on the training environment's validation set, they performed poorly when generalizing to the test environment with swapped terrain positions (Table~\ref{tab:experiment_toy_predictive_accuracy}).
 Attention masks visualized in Fig.~\ref{fig:experiment_results_attention_masks} A) show that the self-attention network places significant attention on background scenery correlated with the terrain instead of the terrain itself.
 This issue is reduced with larger datasets of more randomized scenery that break misleading visual correlations between background scenery and the traversed terrain labels.
 Nonetheless, this result illustrates how black-box self-attention methods may learn unexpected or undesirable patterns if left unconstrained.